agroal/pgagroal/doc/man/pgagroal_vault.conf.5.rst

 tls_ca_file
   Certificate Authority (CA) file for TLS.
 Changes require restart in the server section.

+tls_cert_auth_mode
+  Certificate authentication mode when tls_ca_file is set. ``verify-ca`` verifies only the CA signature.
+  ``verify-full`` additionally verifies that the certificate's CN or SAN matches the username.
+  Default is verify-ca

 The options for the main section are

 host